Speexvocon/FlipperZeroESPexpansion/README.md

 If you want to use the flipper as a bulk ESP-01s programmer, I recommend a 2x4 pin socket for the modules.

 As for the PCB, you may be able order from me, I might have some left.
 Otherwise, you can get them cheaply by uploading the pcb gerber zip file in this repo to jlcpcb.com using default settings and lowest shipping rate, it would cost roughly $5.47 for 5 boards and would take a couple weeks as they come from China.
 For convenience and speed, I may put the PCBs up on Tindie.
 Just let me know on twitter or discord and I can direct you to the best resource.

+## Programming the module

+Programming the module can be done via webflasher [here](https://speexvocon.github.io)

+To put the module into program mode:

+		First, hold down the PrgEN button.
+		While holding the PrgEN button, press the reset button.
+		Let go of both.
+If you did this correctly, you should be in program mode.

+To program with the flipper:

+	Goto GPIO
+	Select USB-UART bridge
+	Hit the left arrow buttong to enter CONFIG
+	Set USB Channel to 1
+	Baudrate to Host
+	Uart Pins 13,14
+	RTS/DTR to none
+	hit the back button
+	Plug into the computer
+	Two serial ports should show.
+Select the one with the highest number, (for me it showed 14 and 16, so I chose 16)

+Now you should be ready for the webflasher (linked above)